This article appears in the August 5, 2022 issue of Executive Intelligence Review.

 Radiation Hormesis During Deep Space Travel

-Krzysztof W. Fornalski of the National Centre for Nuclear Research (NCBJ), in Otwock, Poland, has addressed the challenging issue of radiation adaptation and radiation resistance during deep space travel in his recent paper published May 5 in the Journal of Space Safety Engineering.
+Krzysztof W. Fornalski of the National Centre for Nuclear Research (NCBJ), in Otwock, Poland, has addressed the challenging issue of radiation adaptation and radiation resistance during deep space travel in his recent published May 5 in the Journal of Space Safety Engineering.

 Fornalski states that a pre-exposure to low-level radiation (e.g., the perpetual galactic cosmic rays, GCR) induces an adaptive response (hormesis), which can enhance DNA repair, improving astronauts’ health and making them more resistant to unpredictable fluxes of highly energetic particles.